Sharing the Story of Matchbook Wine Company & Our Fall Reception

 A few defining features of Matchbook wines:

-Because Matchbook pushes the idea that quality wine doesn’t have to come only from the “classic” AVAs, they help broaden the narrative of Northern California wine.
-They highlight how under-the-radar regions — like Dunnigan Hills — can produce serious, characterful wines.
+Because Matchbook pushes the idea that quality wine doesn’t have to come only from traditional wine-growing regions, they help expand the map of Northern California wine.
+They highlight how under-the-radar places like Dunnigan Hills, can produce serious wines full of character.

-By prioritizing sustainability, regeneration, and experimentation, they also serve as stewards: they’re not just extracting from the land, but working with it.
-Their commitment to third-party certification (and eventual organic/regenerative ambition) is a sign that they’re thinking long-term.
+By prioritizing sustainability, regeneration and experimentation, they also serve as stewards: they’re not just extracting from the land but working with it.
+Their commitment to third-party certification is a sign that they’re thinking long-term.